Missing Link (2019 film)

-Missing Link is a 2019 American animated adventure comedy film produced by Laika.
-Written and directed by Chris Butler, it stars the voices of Hugh Jackman, Zoe Saldaña, David Walliams, Stephen Fry, Matt Lucas, Timothy Olyphant, Amrita Acharia, Ching Valdes-Aran, Emma Thompson, and Zach Galifianakis.
-The plot follows Mr. Link, a Sasquatch who, with the help of British explorers Sir Lionel Frost and Adelina Fortnight, travels to the Himalayas to meet his Yeti cousins.
+Missing Link is a 2019 American stop-motion animated adventure comedy film written and directed by Chris Butler.
+It features the voices of Hugh Jackman, Zoe Saldaña, Emma Thompson, Stephen Fry, David Walliams, Timothy Olyphant, Matt Lucas, Amrita Acharia, and Zach Galifianakis.
+The plot follows Mr. Link, an orangutan-like Sasquatch who, with the help of British explorers Sir Lionel Frost and Adelina Fortnight, travels to the Himalayas to meet his Yeti cousins.

-Development on a new stop-motion Laika animated film on "Film Five" began in April 2018, with Butler to direct and write the project and the voice cast announced.
+Development on a new animated Laika film on began in April 2018, with Butler to direct and write the project and the voice cast announced.
 In May 2018, additional voice cast were announced, with the title being revealed.
-By June 2018, Laika announced that Missing Link would be released in April 2019.
+In June 2018, Laika announced a release date in April 2019.
 Production was reportedly underway by May 2018 with Laika's artists having constructed over 110 sets with 65 unique locations for the film.
 Carter Burwell composed the film's musical score.
-With a budget of $100 million, Missing Link is the most expensive film ever made from Laika and the most expensive stop-motion animated film of all time.
+With a budget of $100 million, Missing Link is the most expensive stop-motion animated film of all time.

-Missing Link premiered in New York City on April 7, 2019, and was theatrically released in the United States on April 12, 2019 by Annapurna Pictures through United Artists Releasing.
-Missing Link is Laika's first film not to be distributed by Focus Features.
-Although it was a box-office failure, grossing $26.2 million against its $102.3 million production budget, losing $101.3 million, the film received positive reviews from critics, who praised its animation, voice-over performances, humor and light-hearted standards compared to other Laika works, although some drew criticism towards the writing.
-It won the Golden Globe Award for Best Animated Feature Film, making it the first non-CGI animated film to win in the category, and the first non-CGI animated film to win a Golden Globe since Waltz with Bashir (2008).
+Missing Link was theatrically released in the United States on April 12, 2019, by United Artists Releasing, and was a box-office bomb, grossing $26.6 million against a $100 million budget, losing the studio $101 million, but has received generally positive reviews from critics, who praised its animation and its lighter-hearted tone compared to other Laika works.
+The film won the Golden Globe Award for Best Animated Feature Film, making it the first non-CGI animated film to win in the category.
 It also received a nomination at the 92nd Academy Awards for Best Animated Feature.

+It is the first animated film to be theatrically released by United Artists in thirty years, following 1989's All Dogs Go to Heaven.